PSSUN/STMinerDoc/source/Benchmark/Benchmark.md

     sign_results.to_csv('E://benchmark/spatialde_' + pre + '_50.csv')

 if __name__ == '__main__':
-    # current_dir is the h5ad file dir
+    # current_dir is the h5ad file directory.
     current_dir = 'E://benchmark_data'
     for root, _, files in os.walk(current_dir):
         for file in files: